 - Do not begin a new or revised manuscript submission unless you are prepared to complete the process.
-Any approvals required prior to submission should be acquired before starting the submission process.
+Acquire required approvals before starting the submission process.

-- There are two submission sites; one for JES and one for JSS.
-They share a user database so that if you have an account in one you have an account in the other.
-You can easily toggle back and forth between the two journal sites once logged in.
+- There are four submission sites; one each for JES, JSS, ECS Sensors Plus, and ECS Advances.
+As they share a user database, if you have an account in one, you have an account in the other.
+Once logged in, you can toggle back and forth easily between the four journal sites.

-- Submissions to both regular and focus issues are made through the same sites.
-You will be able to specify focus issue submission during the submission process.
+- Submissions to regular and focus issues are made through the same sites.
+You can specify focus issue submission during the submission process.